 ☞ READ MORE: Top French Nursery Rhymes for kids

 You will notice that a lot of names come from the Bible and so names like “Marie” are often given to boys and girls as compound names.
 Jean-Marie is a rather common French compound name for boys, as is Marie-Lou for girls.

 So feel free to play around with the combinations to pick a name that is truly unique for your special little one!

 So have you decided on a name yet?
 Don’t forget to check out my list of top French girl names as well as top French boy names for more ideas.
-And for some fun baby-related French-English flashcards head over to our Free Printables section.
+You can read more about what having a baby in France is like.